quincymaynor/campaign-planner/README.md

 ![An example campaign page with some private notes.](./client/src/assets/images/CampaignPlannerCampaignPage.png)

 ## Getting Started
-To access our app simply visit our [webpage](https://secret-coast-66847-6953fb83e518.herokuapp.com/).
-Note: you will need to create an account before creating a campaign!
+To access our app simply visit our [webpage](https://secret-coast-66847-6953fb83e518.herokuapp.com/)*.
+Note: you will need to create an account before creating a campaign

+*we are currently working on finding a new hosting service for this application, thank you for your patience!

 ## Technologies Used
 * HTML/CSS